Discovery of Neptune: Earlier observations

 Neptune is too dim to be visible to the naked eye: its apparent magnitude is never brighter than 7.7.
 Therefore, the first observations of Neptune were only possible after the invention of the telescope.
-There is evidence that Neptune was seen and recorded by Galileo Galilei in 1613, Jérôme Lalande in 1795, and John Herschel in 1830, but none are known to have recognized it as a planet at the time.
+There is evidence that Neptune was seen and recorded by Galileo Galilei in 1613, Michel Lefrançois de Lalande in 1795, and John Herschel in 1830, but none are known to have recognized it as a planet at the time.
 These pre-discovery observations were important in accurately determining the orbit of Neptune.
 Neptune would appear prominently even in early telescopes so other pre-discovery observation records are likely.

 Galileo's drawings show that he observed Neptune on December 28, 1612, and again on January 27, 1613; on both occasions, Galileo mistook Neptune for a fixed star when it appeared very close (in conjunction) to Jupiter in the night sky.
 Historically it was thought that he believed it to be a fixed blue star, and so he is not credited with its discovery.
-At the time of his first observation in December 1612, it was stationary in the sky because it had just turned retrograde that very day; because it was only beginning its yearly retrograde cycle, Neptune's motion was thought to be too slight, and its apparent size too small, to clearly appear to be a planet in Galileo's small telescope.
-However, in July 2009, University of Melbourne physicist David Jamieson announced new evidence suggesting that Galileo was indeed aware that he had discovered something unusual about this "star".
-Galileo, in one of his notebooks, noted the movement of a background star (Neptune) on January 28 and a dot (in Neptune's position) drawn in a different ink suggests that he found it on an earlier sketch, drawn on the night of January 6, suggesting a systematic search among his earlier observations.
-However, so far there is neither clear evidence that he identified this moving object as a planet, nor that he published these observations of it.
-There is no evidence that he ever attempted to observe it again.
+At the time of his first observation in December 1612, it was stationary in the sky because it had just turned retrograde that very day.
+This meant that Neptune's motion was too slight to be detected at that date, and its apparent size was too small to appear clearly as a planet in Galileo's small telescope.
+However, there is evidence that Galileo was aware there was something unusual about this "star".
+On January 28, Galileo recorded in his notebook that a background star (Neptune) had appeared to move, and drew Neptune's position with a dot in a different ink to the fixed stars.
+This suggests that Galileo had compared his 28 January observation to an earlier sketch drawn on the night of January 6, which would indicate a systematic search among his earlier observations.
+However, there is no clear evidence that he identified this moving object as a planet.
+Nor did he ever published these observations, or attempt to observe the moving source again.